Leica Lens Buying Guide

 Why did I get into Leica Lenses?

-You’ll see this is a very personal journey for me.
+This is a very personal journey for me.
 If this is your first time to the site, you’ll see I only actually review stuff that I use on a regular basis.
 Life’s too short, otherwise.
 So you won’t see hundreds of different Leica lenses here, so the mega Leica nerds will be sad… You’ll just see what I consider the best (with several pricing options).

 The purpose of this Leica Lens Buying Guide